5GCity/5GCity-SDK/README.md

 # 5GCity SDK
-The 5GCity SDK is a sub-module of the 5GCity Platform
+5GCity SDK is a sub-module of the 5GCity Platform

 # Scope
-The 5GCity SDK allows the vertical user to compose services and functions, and perform CRUD operations on these.
-The vertical user will have the possibility to publish the created services or functions into the 5G Apps & Services Catalogue, after an internal process of validation and translation into the ETSI TOSCA model.
+5GCity SDK allows the vertical user to compose services and functions, and perform CRUD operations on these.
+The vertical user will have the possibility to publish the created services or functions into the 5G Apps & Services Catalogue, after an internal process of validation and translation into the ETSI NFV TOSCA model.
+5GCity SDK is a self-contained, stand-alone software module of the 5GCity platform, and it is designed to provide service designers (i.e. application developers and Vertical service operators) with a set of tools which allow to define and compose 5G service functions and 5G network services in a simplified and guided mode.
+5GCity SDK highly abstracts the NFV MANO infrastructure and overcomes the complexity of its information models and descriptors for non-network professionals.
+The SDK produced in 5GCity can be used by Verticals approaching 5G NFV infrastructures to design their services in simplified, NFV-agnostic, way.
+Applicability of SDK could be in 5G trials, 5G PPP Phase 3 projects dealing with vertical use case validation, training to Network Operators willing to expose a simplified northbound interface to Verticals or non/NFV departments.

 # Full deployment
 For a full deployment of the 5GCity SDK, please follow the instruction at: [Full Deployment guide-line]